oliverjam/learn-react-testing/README.md

 ### Part Four: Testing a real component

-Let's get testing a component that actually does something.
+Let's get testing a more complex component.
 Run `npm run dev` and take a look at http://localhost:1234.
 We're going to write some tests for the Jadenizer component on the left.

 Have a look at `workshop/jadenizer/jadenizer`.
 This component renders a form containing an input.
 When submitted it converts the input string to Jaden Case and renders it under the form.